Privacy Policy

 13.1 DoubleClick

-DoubleClick by Google transmits data to the DoubleClick server for example clicks or other activities.
+DoubleClick by Google transmits data to the DoubleClick server with each impression as well as with clicks or other activities.
 Each of these data transfers triggers a cookie request to your browser.
-If the browser accepts this request, DoubleClick places a cookie on your IT system.
+If the browser accepts this request, DoubleClick sets a cookie on your IT system.
 The purpose of the cookie is to optimize and display advertising.
-Among other things, the cookie is used to place and display user-relevant advertising and to create reports on advertising campaigns or to improve them.
-The cookie is also used to avoid multiple displays of the same advertisement.
+The cookie is used, among other things, to serve and display user-relevant advertising and to generate reports on advertising campaigns or to improve them.
+Furthermore, the cookie is used to avoid multiple displays of the same advertising.

-DoubleClick uses a cookie ID that is required for the technical process.
+DoubleClick uses a cookie ID, which is necessary to handle the technical process.
 The cookie ID is required, for example, to display an advertisement in a browser.
-DoubleClick can also use the cookie ID to record which advertisements have already been displayed in a browser in order to avoid duplication.
-The cookie ID also enables DoubleClick to record conversions.
+DoubleClick can also use the cookie ID to record which advertisements have already been displayed in a browser in order to avoid duplicate placements.
+Furthermore, the cookie ID enables DoubleClick to record conversions.

 A DoubleClick cookie does not contain any personal data.
 However, a DoubleClick cookie may contain additional campaign identifiers.
 A campaign identifier is used to identify the campaigns with which you have already been in contact.

-Each time you access one of the individual pages of this website, which is operated by us and on which a DoubleClick component has been integrated, the Internet browser on your IT system is prompted by the respective DoubleClick component to transmit data to Google for the purpose of online advertising and billing of commissions.
-As part of this technical process, Google obtains knowledge of data that Google also uses to create commission statements.
-Among other things, Google can see that you have clicked on certain links on our website.
+Whenever you call up one of the individual pages of this website that is operated by us and on which a DoubleClick component has been integrated, the Internet browser on your IT system is caused by the respective DoubleClick component to transmit data to Google for the purpose of online advertising and the settlement of commissions.
+As part of this technical process, Google obtains knowledge of data that Google also uses to generate commission statements.
+Among other things, Google can track that you have clicked on certain links on our website.

-These processing operations are only carried out if consent is given in accordance with Art.
-6 (1) (a) GDPR.
+These processing operations are carried out exclusively when explicit consent is given in accordance with Art.
+6 (1) lit. a) GDPR.

-Google LLC is certified as a US company under the EU-US Data Privacy Framework.
-This constitutes an adequacy decision pursuant to Art.
-45 GDPR, meaning that personal data may be transferred without further security measures.
+The parent company Google LLC is certified as a US company under the EU-US Data Privacy Framework.
+There is hereby an adequacy decision pursuant to Art.
+45 GDPR, so that a transfer of personal data may also take place without further guarantees or additional measures.

 14. Plugins and other services